isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Sim|Sim|
 |Relatórios do Skype for Business Online no Centro de administração do Microsoft 365|Não<sup>4</sup>|Não<sup>4</sup>|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
 O Office 365 ProPlus e o Office 365 Enterprise E3 incluem o aplicativo completo do Skype for Business (Lync), que inclui recursos adicionais, incluindo suporte avançado à telefonia, recursos de conformidade de &amp; arquivamento.
 A Skype for Business Online license must be assigned for each user.
-Para obter mais informações sobre os recursos do Lync Basic, consulte Tabelas de comparação do cliente [da área de trabalho.](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables)
+Para obter mais informações sobre os recursos do Lync Basic, consulte [Desktop client comparison tables](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
 <br/><sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.